Identifying Distributional Perspective Differences from Colingual Groups: Data Preparation

 \section{Data Preparation}

-In this section, we describe the procedure of collecting and composing our cultural dataset from multi-lingual Wikipedia articles to train the cultural models.
-We then introduce a test dataset with statements containing opinions about a wide range of topics.
+In this section, we describe the procedure of composing our training data from multi-lingual Wikipedia articles.
+We then introduce an out-of-domain test dataset retrieved from Reddit that contain opinions regarding wide range of topics and the procedure of collecting human annotations on the test set.